-Chimney stacks

-Repair category 1

-Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Chimney stacks Repair category 2 Notes Chimney render has a weathered appearance, with some detached sections also observed.
+The chimney stacks and associated metalwork will require careful regular maintenance to ensure these areas remain free from defect and watertight at all times.
+Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.

-Roofing including roof space

-Repair category 2

-Notes The slate roof covering is subject to general weathering.
-A number of loose and broken roof slates and components were visible.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-There is a flat roof over the extension.
+There are flat roofed sections.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.
+Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+Apparent old damp staining was observed to timbers within the roof space.

-Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-Rainwater goods are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.